racingmars/slock/README.md

 Matthew's slock Customizations
 ------------------------------

 This repository contains the build of slock that I use on my desktop.
 My configuration is in config.h; the config.h.def file is maintained as the defaults as modified by each patch.
+The following patches from https://tools.suckless.org/slock/patches/ are installed:

+ * control clear (Don't trigger red screen on control character input.)

 The remainder of this readme is the original slock readme.